Last updated on:

 How was my experience?

 I first encountered the Astro Fi 90 in one of the science conventions which was hosted last year in my son’s school.
-The main reason why this scope attracted me so much, is the build and design, which reminded me a lot of the Celestron that my father used to have when he took me to Big Bend every weekend.
+The main reason why this model attracted me so much, is the build and design, which reminded me a lot of the Celestron that my father used to have when he took me to Big Bend every weekend.

 But leaving all nostalgia and biased opinions aside, if I look at this model a bit more objectively, then I can safely say that for a kid’s or beginner’s telescope it truly is impressive.

 And when it comes to flaws, it closely resembles the 102 in that area as well.
-It cannot be removed from the stand, hence using it as a table top scope is not possible.
+It cannot be removed from the stand, hence using it as a table top is not possible.
 However, it’s pretty portable and has a lightweight yet durable build, thereby allowing you to easily carry it on any camping trip.

 And, for this particular beauty that made my son better at the stargazing game, I’ll forever be indebted to that one conference where I discovered the Orion SpaceProbe.